1020 Brussels

 In the second version, the pamphlet purchased from The Royal Greenhouses of Laeken stated that there was no more plantation left from the past.
 The remaining plants in the Royal Greenhouses of Laeken today came from the seedlings of the first specimen from the era of King Leopold II.

-In conclusion, no matter what, the truth may not seem that important for visitors who visit Royal Greenhouses of Laeken to see the gorgeous botanical collection.
+In conclusion, no matter what, the truth may not seem that important for visitors who visit the Royal Greenhouses of Laeken to see the gorgeous botanical collection.

 Tour of Royal Greenhouses